JohnHop/stSSD1306lib/README.md

 ## Description
 This is a simple library for ST MCU's in order to write characters on a SSD1306 display.<br>
 I created this library just to learn how SSD1306 controller works and eventually to use it for future projects.
-It is designed to be simple to undestand and modify as you want.<br>
+It is designed to be easy to undestand and modify as you want.<br>
 Actually you can only write 7-bit characters.
 You cannot draw single pixels.<br>
 Support is limited only to a subset of SSD1306 functionalities: